edytawrobel/CV/README.md

 #### Organisanion

-Having worked as a project manager for three years, organisation and time management were the essential skills of my every day responsibilities.
+Having worked as a project manager for three years, organisation and time management were the essential skills I developed to the top level over that period.

 - I achieved A during my work at B (job, or otherwise)
 - I contributed to the growth of X while doing Y (job, or otherwise)